 Try a Network Website Filter for Free

 SpamTitan´s range of network website filters is the WebTitan range.
 The WebTitan range has been designed to help administrators of a network block sites quickly and easily without compromising the network´s online security.
-There is a choice of three WebTitan network website filters to choose from:
+There are several WebTitan network website filters to choose from:

-- WebTitan Cloud for WiFi has been specifically design to protect wireless networks and businesses that promote a BYOD policy.
+- WebTitan Cloud for WiFi has been specifically designed to protect wireless networks and businesses that promote a BYOD policy.

 It takes less than five minutes to find out how does a network block sites on the web, and within twenty minutes you could be protecting your network – and the users that connect to it – from malware, ransomware and phishing attacks.

 Could I prevent my customers browsing competitor´s websites?